 Potential defenses to Nevada charges of transmitting HIV include:

 - Lack of knowledge.
 If you did not know (or had no reason to know) that you were HIV positive, then you cannot be convicted for transmission of the disease.
 For example, if you received a false negative on an HIV test, that could be proof that you had no knowledge you were infected.

-- No intentional transmission.
-You committed no crime if you didn’t intentionally engage in an activity where transmitting your HIV infection was likely.
-For example, if you’re accused of spreading HIV through sex, the charge should be dropped if your attorney can show that you used a condom or that your viral load was undetectable.
+- Lack of intent or risky behavior.
+You committed no crime if you did not intentionally transmit or engage in reckless behavior that risked transmitting the disease.
+For example, if you are accused of spreading HIV through sex, the charge should be dropped if your attorney can show that you used a condom or that your viral load was undetectable.

 - Consent.
-Even if you did intentionally have sex or share needles with someone HIV negative, you’re not liable as long as that person knew you had HIV, knew that you could spread it to them, and consented to sharing needles or having sex.
+Even if you did intentionally have sex or share needles with someone HIV-negative, you are not liable as long as that person knew you had HIV, knew that you could spread it to them, and consented to sharing needles or having sex.2

 - 2 to 10 years in Nevada State Prison, and/or